mesos/mesos_exporter/README.md

 Usage of mesos-exporter:
   -addr=":9110": Address to listen on
-  -master="": Expose metrics from master running on this URL -slave="": Expose metrics from slave running on t his URL -timeout=5s: Master polling timeout
+  -master="": Expose metrics from master running on this URL -slave="": Expose metrics from slave running on this URL -timeout=5s: Master polling timeout
 ```